ashleyyv/rockma-creator-ai/PRD.md

 3. She stars it ⭐
 4. Next day: Opens Dashboard, clicks "⭐ Remix Favorite"
 5. Selects that script
-6. Translates it for Email → Core Moms audience
+6. Transforms it for Email → Core Moms audience
 7. AI adapts the hook for email format: "Subject: The Truth About Your Chapstick..."
 8. She copies and uses in newsletter
 9. Stars the email version too for future B2B pitch remix